 Common Calendar

-CCT is organized into layered specifications to provide clear guidance on the interpretation of International Earth Rotation Reference Systems Service (IERS) leap-seconds, Internet Assigned Numbers Authority (IANA) Time Zone Database (Tz Database) information and GIS coordinates, algorithms for UTC calculation, binary and character timestamp formats, methods for populating and reading the two formats, and a high-level Application Programming Interface (API) for convenient manipulation of calendaring operations.
+The CCT specifications are organized in layers to provide clear guidance on the interpretation of International Earth Rotation Reference Systems Service (IERS) leap-seconds, TzDb information and GIS coordinates, algorithms for UTC calculation, the three CCT types and their binary and character timestamp formats, methods for populating and reading the formats, and a high-level Timestamp API for convenient manipulation of calendaring operations.

-CCT treatment of UTC is implemented with counting methods to accommodate the common practice of leap-second introduction in local time simultaneous with UTC or "rolling leap-seconds" as used by some systems.
-It also can accommodate the variations used by NTP and Posix time.
+CCT treatment of UTC is implemented with counting methods to accommodate the common practice of leap-second introduction in local time simultaneous with UTC.
+It also can accommodate the variations used by NTP and POSIX time.
 Negative leap-seconds are supported.

-Common Calendar Timestamp provides a robust timestamp system for general purposes and may be implemented with sufficient accuracy to satisfy financial regulations and be suitable for use as legal time and traceability provenance.
+CCT provides a robust timestamp system for general purposes and media applications.
+It may be implemented with sufficient accuracy to satisfy financial regulations and be suitable for use as legal time and traceability provenance.
 The author hopes the proposal may find support for standardization and looks forward to the community's suggestions for refinement.

 Common Calendar Specification